unrealircd/unrealircd-tests-old/README.md

 ## About
-These are the automated tests for UnrealIRCd.
-They will test various features.
+This is the OLD automated test system for UnrealIRCd 4 (ruby-based).
+The new test framework can be found at https://github.com/unrealircd/unrealircd-tests

-Our ultimate goal is to have a test for each and every feature.
+This will test a subset of features.
+The ultimate goal is to have a test for each and every feature.

-Right now we have tests for (almost) all channel modes and user modes but almost none for all the commands.
+Right now we have tests for (almost) all channel modes and user modes but almost none for commands.

 ## Installation instructions